psh0706/mlnet-workshop/docs/Step0.md

 git checkout steps/step-5
 ```

-## Verify the .NET Core Version
+## Verify the .NET Version

-Make sure you have .NET Core 3.0 or later installed.
+Make sure you have .NET 7.0 or later installed.

 ```shell
 dotnet --version